Willy Wonka & the Chocolate Factory: Production design

-In the scene at Mr. Salt's peanut factory, where thousands of Wonka bars were being unwrapped to find a Golden Ticket, the bars were actually made of wood.
-It was considered a cheaper solution than rewrapping thousands of bars of real chocolate.
+In the scene at Mr. Salt's peanut factory, where thousands of Wonka bars were being unwrapped to find a Golden Ticket, the bars were actually made of wood, which was a cheaper solution than rewrapping thousands of bars of real chocolate.

 Performances

 For the performances, Stuart used a recurring "method" tactic in a few scenes.
 When Wonka makes his entrance at the factory gates, nobody was aware of Wilder's approach as he limped then somersaulted; the reaction was of real surprise.
 The director gave explicit instructions not to allow the child actors to see the Chocolate Room set until the day of the shoot as he wanted their reactions to be genuine.
 The exception was Julie Dawn Cole, as Goff gave her a sneak preview.
 Also, the actors were not warned about the tunnel boat ride scene.
 Similarly, when Wilder rehearsed the Wonka office scene, with Peter Ostrum as Charlie and Jack Albertson as Grandpa Joe, it was in a much calmer tone.
 When filming started, he increasingly became angry.
 When he shouted, "So you get nothing!", it was so that the reactions would be authentic.